ING: Pressure to reduce Russian gas dependence builds – but there’s no silver bullet for sectors

 1. Climate: lowering gas dependency could raise emissions

-In the short and medium-term there is potential in the power sector to substitute gas for coal.
+In the short and medium term there is potential in the power sector to substitute gas for coal.
 Unfortunately, this comes at the expense of higher CO2 emissions, as the carbon content of coal-fired power is twice the level of gas-fired power.
 It also results in higher air pollution (more fine particles).

 In other words, if countries seek ways to ensure energy security (reduced dependency on Russian gas), they will find coal on the table, which hinders their capacity to achieve climate targets in the short term.

-In the medium term, this trade-off can be solved through additional investment in renewable energies, energy-efficiency programmes, and technologies that make fossil fuels cleaner such as carbon capture and storage (CCS) on coal-fired power plants.
+In the medium term, this trade-off can be solved through additional investment in renewable energies, energy-efficiency programmes and technologies that make fossil fuels cleaner such as carbon capture and storage (CCS) on coal-fired power plants.

 2. Economy: demand curtailment comes at a loss